Integrating by parts at finite density: Proceeding to the two-loop level and beyond

 Armed with the knowledge of the explicit expressions of the maximally primed terms introduced above, we will next inspect the derivation of the $(d+1)$-dimensional IBP relations at the two-loop level.
 Here, we will again concentrate on the sunset integrals of eq.~\eqref{eq:S:a123:s12}, with our aim being to relate them to simpler structures.
-To achieve this, we find it convenient to study $\mathcal{S}_{111}$ in a slightly different manner from the strategy described in sec.~\ref{sec:IBPintro}, which will involve an IBP relation containing integrals not belonging to either type \ref{typeA} or \ref{typeB}.
+To achieve this, we find it convenient to study $\mathcal{S}_{111}$ in a slightly different manner from the strategy described in sec.~\ref{sec:IBPintro}, which involves an IBP relation initially containing integrals of type \ref{typeC}, containing both differentiated and non-differentiated distribution functions.
 While this leads to a simple factorizing result in this particular case, with more complicated propagator structures, we strongly recommend the use of IBP relations containing only terms of type \ref{typeA} and \ref{typeB}.

 The first nontrivial IBP relation arises upon taking a diagonal total derivative along the temporal direction, which produces